Jasata/pminstall/README.md

       -h, --help            show this help message and exit -m MODE, --mode MODE  Instance mode.
 Default: 'DEV' --device DEVICE       Write to specified device.
-      --noddns              Do not add DDNS client into dev instance.
+      --noddns              Do not add DDNS client into the instance.
+      --ddns                Add DDNS client into the instance.

-Note that `Config.py` file can be modified to set the default instance mode.
+*Note that `writesd.config` file can be modified to set the default instance mode.

 ## Manual Rasbian SD Creation